 Tip: remember that to add a new year or class, you need to type the name in where it says 'type year name' in grey text before you can activate the Add button.

-Editing the other Years
+Editing the other Year groups

 Now you need to rename all your other school years in the school structure by clicking on the little pencil icon next to each year name. eg Year 5 is renamed as Year 6.
 Do not move the current Year 5 pupils into the Year 6 on your school structure...